 Breeding to finishing

-Mating and Al, Grazing, feed & nutrition, animal health transport and feedlotting cloud).
+Mating and AI, grazing, feed and nutrition, animal health transport and feedlotting

-- Easy to use and enhances decision-making to improve profit margins.
+- Adopting a fit-for-purpose tool for different sizes and types of operations that saves cost. - Easy to use and enhances decision-making to improve profit margins.